-All policies are included in LHC's Safety Management System and are subject to review.
+All policies are included in LHC's Safety Management System and are subject to review as set out in Section 3.4.

 1.3 Safety Management System (SMS)

 A comprehensive overview of LHC's structure, management and maintenance of the Safety Management System and LHC's compliance with the PMSC in support of this Plan is contained in sections 2 to 11 of this document (incorporating annexes A to E).